berserksystems/instrumentality_docs/pages/docs/faq.md

 Isn't that the question!
 Instrumentality puts no requirements on how data is extracted, only that it is done within a certain timeframe if it is a queue job.

 Platforms come in all shapes and sizes.
 Some have explicit APIs, some are only accessible through apps.
-It's unlikely that you
+It's best to use an API as all required data should be available that way.

 ## Is it OK if I skip a couple fields while providing data?